 You can return your books at the library desk or the drop box outside the library.
 If the campus is closed try the main reception desk.
 If you cannot return checkouts in person you can return them to the library by post.
-The library does not cover return postal expenses.
+Include a return address on your package, make sure your package is appropriately weighed and seal the package so that the weight of the contents cannot force it open.
+The library does not cover return postage expenses.

 Contact the library as soon as possible to let us know.
 If you cannot locate the item our preference is for a first-hand replacement copy of the same edition.
 The alternative is a standard replacement fee of €60.
 A direct replacement is the only option where the cost of the lost book exceeds €60.
 If the lost edition is out of print, we will accept a copy of the latest version.

 Printing and photocopying are available to library users free of charge.
 Remote printing, colour options and requests for printing or copying on your behalf are not part of the service.

 IMI has a licence which allows staff/students “to copy extracts from published works in which copyright subsists” but “not in connection with any commercial activity” and within the following limitations: you may copy up to 10% of a work or a chapter, or 1 article in an issue of a journal.
 Please read the notices relating to copyright displayed near the photocopier in the library.
 You can also read the Copyright and Related Rights Act 2000 for further details.